bprovanbessell/SATfeatPy/documentation/features.md

 Clause is a disjunction of literal(s)
 CNF (Conjunctive Normal Form): Conjunction (and) of disjunction (or) of literals.

-##Useful libraries/notes
-- NetworkX - for graph creation and statistics
 - cnfgen - for creating part of the testbed

-#Possible bugs in Satzilla feature code
-- float entropy - off by one error, 101 buckets are created as opposed to 100 (what everything is rounded to...)